chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/modal.md

   A modal disables page content and focuses the user’s attention on a single task or message.
 Modals are effective in breaking user flow by design.
 They are most effective when a task must be completed before a user can continue.
 featuredimage: /img/modal-widget.svg
 ---
-## **General Guidance**
+# **Guidelines**

 **W﻿hen to use**

 * Use when you want to interrupt a user’s current task to catch the user’s full attention to something more important.
 * Use when you want to get information from the user.
 Ex. sign up or login form.
 * Use when you want to show additional information without losing the context of the parent page.
 Ex. showing larger images or videos.
 * Use when you want to show information that is not directly related to the parent page or other options that are “independent” from other pages.
 Ex. notifications.
 * When modal is open, use a light box effect (darken the background).
 This draws attention to the modal and indicates that the user cannot interact with the parent page.